-Green Milkweed Seeds for Butterfly Gardens
+Plant Green Milkweed Seeds for Monarch Butterfly Gardens!

-Green milkweed is one of the earlier milkweeds, blooming around May to June.
-As such, this is a great milkweed to plant for those early migrating Monarchs.
-The flowers are unique with their creamy greenish coloring with purple highlighting in the center.
+Green Milkweed is an herbaceous perennial, hardy in zones 4-9.
+It’s one of the earlier-flowering milkweeds, blooming from May to June.
+As such, this is a great milkweed to plant for those early-migrating Monarchs.
+The larger-than-average flower clusters are a unique creamy greenish color, with purple highlights in the center.

 Starting Green Milkweed Seeds

 Green Milkweed is a great choice for those early Monarchs!
-They also make an ideal native milkweed for a smaller butterfly garden where you don’t want aggressive milkweed taking over!
+They also make an ideal native milkweed for a smaller butterfly garden, where you don’t want aggressive milkweed taking over!